fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

 - fast_mode: enalbe or disable the fast mode;
 - number\_of\_arenas: define the number of concurrent runs;
 - train: enable or disable train mode;
-- episodes\_number: number of episodes.
+- episodes\_number: number of episodes;
+- neat\_config: path to the configuration for neat;
+- weights\_path: path where weights of the network will be saved.

 #### reward-function
 Section for the reward function